Amazon's early Black Friday sale is happening now and here are our favorite deals

 Early Black Friday electronics deals at Amazon

-It's not just Amazon's own Alexa-based gadgets that are on sale.
+It's not just Amazon's gadgets that are on sale.
 There are plenty of great electronics from Apple, Bose and more on sale at Amazon right now.

 Right now at Amazon you can score a $59 discount on Apple's sweat- and water-resistant earbuds, the Apple AirPods Pro.